 1879 saw the Federal Act to Promote the Education of the Blind in the US.
 This provided educational materials from the American Printing House For The Blind (APH) to eligible students.
 On the other hand, the Pratt-Smoot Act of 1930 enabled the establishment of the National Library Service for the Blind and Print Disabled - also known as NLS BARD.

+The stigma is trickier to work with, but shows progress as reading accessibility beyond sight-related disabilities in America is developed.
+Data reveals how these impairments are actually not a rare anomaly.
 Around 5-10% of the population have communication disorders, which includes disorders of hearing, voice, speech and language.
 Additionally, there are seven million people with a visual disability in the United States alone.

-growing demand for communications sciences specialists.
+The push to accommodate these populations has led to a growing demand for communications sciences specialists.
 In recognition of how communication links to literacy by impacting one’s ability to process information and organize narratives, over one-million children in US public schools receive speech-language therapy for a communication impairment.
 There's a demand to embrace diversity, and this means taking extra steps to make reading accessible for all people with disabilities.

 Reading challenges for the digital age